natemcmaster/DotNetCorePlugins/docs/what-are-shared-types.md

     sharedTypes: new [] { typeof(ILogger) });
 ```

 Finally, you can invert the default completely to **always attempt to unify** by setting `PreferSharedTypes`.
+In this mode,
+the assembly version provided by the host uses is always used.
 ```csharp
 PluginLoader.CreateFromAssemblyFile("./plugins/MyPlugin/MyPlugin1.dll",
     config => config.PreferSharedTypes = true);